 Publishing content constantly but without spamming will have more impact.
 Your followers will show interest if they see you post often.
 With this strategy it is more likely that you will have more interactions and therefore your content will go viral more often.

-Plan your content at strategic times, for example a post that is sent at 2am won’t be seen by the same number of people as a post at 12 noon.
+Plan your content at strategic times, for example, a post that is sent at 2 am won’t be seen by the same number of people as a post at 12 noon.
 With Metricool you can utilize our Best Time to Post Feature.
 To learn more, click the button below:

 Analyze your LinkedIn content

-- Follow the evolution of your metrics and analyze the impact of your publications
+- Following the evolution of your metrics and analyze the impact of your publications.

 Easily manage your LinkedIn page and all the social channels you want with Metricool.

-Hopefully now you know the inner workings of the LinkedIn algorithm to allow you to take advantage and achieve more engagement and more visibility of your content.
+Hopefully, now you know the inner workings of the LinkedIn algorithm to allow you to take advantage and achieve more engagement and more visibility of your content.
 For more information on how you can grow your LinkedIn account effectively, click the button below: